docker/docs/content/manuals/copilot/_index.md

 ## Supported languages

-The Docker Extension for GitHub Copilot supports the following programming languages:
+The Docker Extension for GitHub Copilot supports the following programming languages for tasks involving containerizing a project from scratch:

 - Go
 - Java